 During the course of your child’s treatment and recovery, carefully document if he or she suffers any of the following conditions:

 You should also write down all the activities your child is no longer able to participate in as a result of the accident.
 Furthermore, take pictures of your child's injuries in the days following the accident and throughout the healing process.

 5. Contact a School Bus Accident Lawyer in Fort Worth

 The final step is to contact a qualified personal injury lawyer to discuss your child’s bus accident as soon as possible.

-Our attorneys will provide you with a free, no obligation consultation to determine if you are entitled to compensation for your child’s medical bills and pain and suffering.
+A personal injury attorney in Fort Worth, TX from our law firm can provide you with a free, no obligation consultation to determine if you are entitled to compensation for your child’s medical bills and pain and suffering.

 We will work diligently to build a case that supports your claim by gathering evidence, interviewing eyewitnesses, filing all the necessary legal paperwork and determining which party is liable for your child’s injuries.
 Our dedicated legal team will work to help you recover maximum compensation for your claim and protect your interest every step of the way.